North-West-Wind/cls/README.md

 ### Setup
 This soundboard is a very bare-bones program.
 It is built to fit my existing streaming configuration, so I'll run you down on how to set it up.

 First of all, this program creates a null-sink from PulseAudio that is called `cls`, and all sounds are played into this sink.
+A loopback of the sink is automatically created to the current audio output.
+There's a good chance you don't (just) want this.
+To change that, press `c` in the TUI.

+#### Auto Loopback (>=1.2.0)
+Starting from v1.2.0, settings have been implemented to automatically load loopback modules.
+To configure them, simply open the settings menu by pressing `c` in the TUI.
+On the right, you will see `Loopback 1`, `Loopback 2` and `Loopback Default` (only in >=2.0.0).
+- `Loopback 1` and `Loopback 2` will create a loopback to the spcified sinks
+	- This can be a monitor to a source
+- `Loopback Default` is a boolean variable that determines if the `cls` sink will play to the current audio output

+Before v2.0.0, changing these settings requires a reload (exiting and relaunching) of the program.

+#### Manual Loopback (<1.2.0)
 If you want the sound to be played somewhere, you'll have to load a few modules.

-#### To Mic
+##### To Mic
 Redirecting the sink to a source is unreasonably complicated.
 I wish there was a single module that does it all.

 We need to create an input mixer.